 Examination facilities

 Have you discovered during your studies that you need certain facilities?
-Please contact the student counselors via studentcounselors@tue.nl at least five weeks before the start of the examination period.
+Please contact the student counselors, if possible, at least 12 weeks and no later than 6 weeks before participation in the course or exams via studentcounselors@tue.nl.
 Some facilities that have already been granted to you must be requested again for each examination period.
 More information on this can be found on the education guide page on 'requesting special facilities for an exam'.

 Read more -